 The workshop starts with some warm-up exercises (Section 2, Everyone can draw) and gradually builds up participants’ confidence and skills (Section 3).
 By the end everyone should feel able to draw things that are more closely related to their own experience (Sections 4 and 5).
-Depending on how much time you have and how confident participants are about their drawing skills, you may decide to move through the earlier exercises quickly (or skip some of them), so that you have enough time for Sections 4-6.
+Depending on whether you are running a half-day or full-day workshop and how confident participants are about their drawing skills, you may decide to move through the earlier exercises quickly (or skip some of them), so that you have enough time for Sections 4-6.

-To run a workshop, you will need plenty of paper and some basic drawing tools, such as coloured pens and pencils .
+To run a workshop, you will need plenty of paper and some basic drawing tools, such as coloured pens, crayons, and pencils.
 All other materials can be downloaded here (and adapted for your own purposes):

-- PowerPoint presentation (Additional notes can be found under each slide; these can be printed off by selecting ‘Notes Pages’ in the Print Settings.)
+- PowerPoint presentation; long version for full-day workshop (Additional notes can be found under each slide; these can be printed off by selecting ‘Notes Pages’ in the Print Settings.)

-- Consent form for participants (Sections in square brackets need to be adapted/deleted as appropriate).
+- Consent form for participants (Template; sections in square brackets need to be adapted/deleted as appropriate).

 - Worksheet Nine Faces

 If you want to run a DrawingOut workshop, please complete this authorization form.